disinfoRG/ZeroScraper/README.md

 ### Running

 We use MySQL.
-To setup database connections:

-1. Copy `.env.default` to `.env`, and set `DB_URL` value.
-Start the MySQl connection string with `mysql+pymysql://` so that sqlalchemy uses the correct driver.
+To setup database connections, copy `.env.default` to `.env`, and set `DB_URL` value.
+MySQL connection string should start with `mysql+pymysql://` so that sqlalchemy uses the correct driver.

 We use Python 3.7.
 Install Python dependencies and run database migrations: